 If your son or daughter is not enthusiastic about vegetables, try egg muffins.
 These are a great protein bomb if you don't like meat or are vegetarian.
 Whisk eggs and pour them into muffin molds filled with various vegetables.
 After baking, you won't see the vegetables.

-Cookbooks like Deceptively Delicious and The Sneaky Chef also have great ideas for tasty and delicious kids' meals.
+Cookbooks like Deceptively Delicious and The Sneaky Chef also have great ideas for delicious kids’ meals.
 The grilled cheese muffin recipe is a huge hit at our house!

 Another suggestion: different salads, like quinoa or noodle salad, are a great addition to the lunchbox.
 Quinoa is an especially great superfood that's recommended to vegetarians and vegans.